 - Pressure washer

 This is the safest method of cleaning the outdoor cushion.
-But this takes time as all the surface needs to be scrub with a brush or towel.
+But this takes time as all the surface needs to be scrubbed with a brush or towel.

-When washing with this material water-resistant elements are usually intact and may only need few maintenances when it dries up.
+When washing with this material, water-resistant elements are usually intact and may only need a few maintenances when it dries up.

-Cleaning a patio cushion with a towel and brush gives the opportunity of cleaning the visible stains on the cushion.
-Here is a video illustration on how to clean patio cushions using a brush and towel.
+Cleaning a patio cushion with a towel and brush allows for cleaning the visible stains on the pillow.
+Here is a video illustrating cleaning patio cushions using a brush and towel.

-Outdoor cushions can get dirty quickly if they aren’t brought in every time after use and who wants to do that.
+Outdoor cushions can get dirty quickly if they are left out after use and who wants to do that every time.

 - Spray it with water